Charles Francis Annesley Voysey

 Provenanceback to top

-Presumably the artist; bequeathed to his daughter Delia Speed Alexandrowicz, and offered by her in 1959; subsequently purchased by Robert Frank in conjunction with Hartnoll & Eyre (reputedly at Christies, 20 Oct.
-1971 (136) but sale details must be erroneous); offered July 1972 by Charlotte (Mrs Robert) Frank, London; sold on behalf of joint owners the late Mrs Frank and Hartnoll & Eyre at Sothebys, 30 Mar.
+Presumably the artist; bequeathed to his daughter Delia Speed Alexandrowicz, and offered by her in 1959; subsequently purchased by Robert Frank in conjunction with Hartnoll & Eyre (Christies, 29 Oct.
+1971 (136)); offered July 1972 by Charlotte (Mrs Robert) Frank, London; sold on behalf of joint owners the late Mrs Frank and Hartnoll & Eyre at Sothebys, 30 Mar.
 1977 (396), when purchased for NPG.

 Exhibitionsback to top